Classification of G_2-orbits for pairs of octonions: Auxiliaries

+Note that the trace $\tr$ and the norm $n$ belong to $\K{1}^{\G}$.
+More details about polynomial $\G$-invariants of several octonions can be found for example in~\cite{LZ_2}.
 A generating set for $\K{n}^{\G}$ was constructed by Schwarz~\cite{schwarz1988} over the field of complex numbers $\CC$.
 This result has been generalized to an arbitrary infinite field of odd characteristic by Zubkov and Shestakov in~\cite{zubkov2018}.